Is It Time to Explore Healthcare VoIP Solutions?

 Cost is another important factor to consider when it comes to investing in a new medical office phone system.
 Many medical offices are private practices, which means they may not have the funding that other organizations have.

 With VoIP, depending on your situation, you can typically decide whether you want to pay for your office phone upfront or on a monthly basis.
 Some vendors offer leasing options for equipment such as phones in order to lower your upfront investment.
 And if you like the idea of reducing the amount of hardware on-site and paying for your phone system on a monthly basis, a cloud or hosted option might be a good fit for you.
-Being able to pay monthly like this offers a great opportunity to smaller offices who may want to conserve cash flow.
+Being able to pay monthly like this offers a great opportunity to smaller offices that may want to conserve cash flow.

-Not to mention the fact that many doctors’ offices are using outdated phone systems that will be obsolete in a matter of years, leaving you left will little to no support.
+Not to mention the fact that many doctors’ offices are using outdated phone systems that will be obsolete in a matter of years, leaving you left with little to no support.
 Phone systems are much like computers, home appliances, and automobiles in that the older the phone system is, the more expensive it becomes to maintain.
 That means if you’re using a very outdated phone system, IT maintenance bills are sure to steadily increase.

 Many healthcare providers pay too much money for their phones because they have multiple locations and each location has a different phone system.

-VoIP can make a big impact when it comes to lowering expenses because using VoIP and consolidating multiple separate phone systems across several locations can help reduce other telephone costs by 40 percent or more in some instances.
+VoIP Healthcare can make a big impact when it comes to lowering expenses because using VoIP and consolidating multiple separate phone systems across several locations can help reduce other telephone costs by 40 percent or more in some instances.

 Physicians with multiple locations often struggle with upkeep and maintenance of different phone systems at different offices.
 Not to mention the issue of transferring calls; should someone call for a doctor or staff member at one facility, and that person is located at another office, it can be frustrating to have to transfer the call between facilities.